Integralist/integralist.co.uk/content/posts/project-management-in-five-minutes.md

 🎉 CELEBRATE!

 - Doesn't matter how big or small the project, or whether it was difficult at times.
 Always, always, celebrate the finishing line and thank your team for their hard work.

+## Shielding

+Don't shield the team from issues that are arising around them (e.g. don't think "oh, they're stressed and missing deadlines, so I need to pretend like everything is ok" -- it's not ok).
+Treat the team with respect, as adults, and let them know things aren't working and that we need to adjust the process to resolve that.

+Yes, shield the team from _distractions_, but that is something altogether different than shielding them from bombs exploding around them.
+They can help you negotiate those mindfields if you let them.
+We're working with adults, and they don't need to have scary things hidden from them.

+## Positive Mindset

+I've found that swapping the word "problem" for "challenge" a good thing to do in general, whether it be talking about an actual technical challenge or discussing a challenging interaction with another employee.

+The subtle switch in language helps me refocus on a more positive and motivated projectory (rather than setting myself up to be in a negative mindset for the conversation).

+## Recognising Trends

+As time goes on, you might start having issues with your team (for various reasons - we're humans, we're notoriously difficult creatures).

+When reporting to your line manager (e.g. 1:1's where you discuss things that are on your mind), it can be difficult sometimes to voice concerns without explicit examples.

+Depending on the situation, explicit examples aren't always possible to recall.
+In those cases where you have a niggling feeling something isn't quite right but you couldn't point to an exact moment in time where an incident occurred, then being able to see a _trend_ of something negative happening can help you to raise it up to leadership.

+Be aware of trends in people, otherwise you might find yourself in a bad situation and not sure how or why you got there in the first place.
+If you catch problems early enough, you can help work towards a solution that gets your team back on track.

 ## User Stories